Izmir, Turkey: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be careful to find the correct kind.
-The majority of adapters that you can buy are just plugs and expect your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C and F. Check that you pick the necessary type.
+A lot of adapters available are just plugs and expect your electronics to change the voltage themselves.
 If yours can't do that they could burn up.
-This one is sufficent for most places.
+This one works in most locations.

 Luggage scale to avoid fees